移至主內容

 Citizen Science, Reduce Roadkill, Environmental Education, Cherish Life

-Taiwan Roadkill Observation Network (“TaiRON”) is a citizen science project launched by the Endemic Species Research Institute (overseen by the Executive Yuan’s Council of Agriculture) in August 2011 in order to understand the current situation with regard to animal deaths caused by domestic transport construction and its ancillary facilities (ditches, retaining walls, street lights, high-voltage wires, etc.), especially casualties from car accidents (referred to as “roadkill”), to reduce the threats to the survival of wild animals such as the Leopard cat( Prionailurus bengalensis 石虎), Pangolin( Manis pentadactyla 穿山甲), Land crab (陸蟹), various avian species (鳥類) and various types of Herpetofauna(兩生爬行類) and at the same time to improve the safety of domestic road users and reduce the occurrence of collision accidents.
+Taiwan Roadkill Observation Network (“TaiRON”) is a citizen science project launched by the Taiwan Biodiversity Research Institute (overseen by the Executive Yuan’s Council of Agriculture) in August 2011 in order to understand the current situation with regard to animal deaths caused by domestic transport construction and its ancillary facilities (ditches, retaining walls, street lights, high-voltage wires, etc.), especially casualties from car accidents (referred to as “roadkill”), to reduce the threats to the survival of wild animals such as the Leopard cat( Prionailurus bengalensis 石虎), Pangolin( Manis pentadactyla 穿山甲), Land crab (陸蟹), various avian species (鳥類) and various types of Herpetofauna(兩生爬行類) and at the same time to improve the safety of domestic road users and reduce the occurrence of collision accidents.

 The purposes include the following: